 Our region is one of contrast.
-On the surface, it may appear rural, conservative, and monocultrual.
-Yet when looking past that surface, one will see an exuberant, multicultural, and creative population.
+On the surface, it may appear rural, conservative, and monocultural.
+Yet when you look past that surface, you see an exuberant, multicultural, and creative population.
 It is a population of urban-dwelling, highly educated, global, and connected individuals with the resources to chase big ideas.

 A vibrant creative economy is essential for the continued economic growth of northeast Indiana.